asut00/Webserv/README.md

 # Webserv 🌐

 **Webserv** is a lightweight HTTP server built in C++.
-This project challenges you to implement core HTTP functionalities and create a fully functional web server, adhering to the HTTP/1.1 specification.
+The challenge of this project was to implement core HTTP functionalities and create a fully functional web server, adhering to the HTTP/1.1 specification.

 ![Enregistrement de l’écran 2024-12-18 à 22 29 25 (1)](https://github.com/user-attachments/assets/0c2f23c9-58b5-4f12-9500-8541e3dc2df6)